Man charged in connection with deadly Pharr shooting

 The shooting took place Friday night at the 700 block of North Erica Street.

-Police say when officers arrived at the scene, they found a 40-year-old man with multiple gunshot wounds; he later died at the scene.
+According to previous reports, officers with the Pharr Police Department responded to the scene and found a 40-year-old man with multiple gunshot wounds.
+He later died at the scene.

 According to Pharr Assistant Police Chief Michael Rodriguez, there were children playing outside in the area at the time of the shooting.